-1. Wound Care:

-- If you stay in the hospital overnight, the dressing will be removed the following morning by Dr. O'Neill or his team.
-If you went home after surgery, you may remove your dressing the morning following surgery.
-If there is some drainage, place a clean and dry dressing over the incision (gauze and tape).
-If there is no drainage, you may leave the incision uncovered and open to air without a dressing on. - If you have skin glue over your incision site, this will dissolve by itself with time. - Please do not put any ointments or antimicrobial solutions over the incision or skin glue. - If you notice continued or worsening drainage, significant redness, swelling or increased pain at the incision site, please call the office.
+- 1. Wound Care: - If your incision is not draining any fluid, keep your incision open to air.
+If there is some drainage, apply dry gauze and secure in place with tape.
+Change the dressing at least once a day. - If you have skin glue over your incision site, this will dissolve by itself with time. - Please do not put any ointments, antimicrobial solutions or skin glue over the incision. - If you notice drainage, significant redness, swelling or increased pain at the incision site, please call the office.